-- To bring UCD closer to key businesses and emerging industry sectors
+- the potential to build closer relationships to key external businesses and emerging sectors

 What can we do for you?